Lymphoma symptoms

 Swollen lymph nodes

-Lymph nodes help to fight infection.
-They can become swollen for lots of reasons (for example, having an infection such as a cold), even when they’re working as they should.
+Lymph nodes help fight infection.
+They can become swollen when you are fighting an infection such as a cold.

-Lymph nodes in the neck, armpit or groin are close to the surface of the skin and are easy to see and feel.
-Others that are deep inside the chest or tummy (abdomen), can’t be felt from the outside.
-They might only be found on a scan.
-They can cause pain if they swell and press on tissues inside your body.
+Lymph nodes in the neck, armpit or groin are close to the surface of the skin.
+They are easy to see and feel.
+However, others that are deep inside the chest or tummy (abdomen), can’t be felt from the outside – they might only be found on a scan.

 Swollen lymph nodes caused by lymphoma: